MultCloud vs cloudHQ in 2024: Cloud Migration Showdown

 Is MultCloud or cloudHQ Better for User Privacy?

-Compared to MultCloud, cloudHQ puts a lot more emphasis on its user privacy policy.
+Overall, cloudHQ is better for user privacy.
 Its employees are prohibited from accessing or seeing your files.
 If they need to access them, such as for customer support purposes, they need to request your permission beforehand.
 Everything they do on your account is logged, and you can ask for these audit logs afterwards.

 Fully GDPR-compliant, cloudHQ’s privacy policy is a lot more up front and user-oriented than MultCloud’s, and its data governance allows it to have tightly defined, real-time breach notification rules.